UGentBiomath/COVID19-Model/data/README.md

 #### Belgian Census 2011

 + `Pop_LPW_NL_25FEB15.xlsx` contains the working population per sex, place of residence and place of work.
-From these data a recurrent mobility matrix is computed.
+First, the raw spreadsheet `data/raw/census_2011/Pop_LPW_NL_25FEB15.xlsx` was modified in MS Excel and placed in the data/interim folder under the name `Pop_LPW_NL_25FEB15_delete_unknown.xlsx`.
 Data free for download at https://census2011.fgov.be/download/downloads_nl.html .
 + `census_demo_nl_04nov14.xlsx` contains all demographic data from the 2011 Belgian census.
+From these data, the number of individuals in 10 year age-bins per Belgian arrondissement are calculated.
+The conversion notebook is `notebooks/0.1-twallema-extract-census-data.ipynb`.
 Data free for download at https://census2011.fgov.be/download/downloads_nl.html .

 ### Interim data sets conversion scripts